NeurodataWithoutBorders/nwb_hackathons/HCK11_2021_Remote/projects/tyelab_delahanty/README.md

 values for the fields in the file, but I made a fair bit of progress this evening with automating the building of relevant metadata for NWB the moment the microscopy session (read: imaging plane) ends.
+9/13/21: A week ago, with the help of Ryan Ly, I finally got all the available base metadata written to an NWB file the moment the experiment is over!
+I've been informed of the different kinds of things that require extensions so I will be working on those in the coming weeks.
+Forgot to update here...

 ## Materials